jcaillon/valet/README.md

 ## 🔭 Roadmap

+- Replace include by source so we can keep using shellcheck directive.
+Use builtin source "$@" in case it is needed.
 - Prefix function with the lib.
 E.g. string::wrapText.
 - Document everything.
 Document test.
 - Add support for interactive mode.